emqx/emqx-docs/en_US/mqtt/auto_subscribe/auto_subscribe.md

 qos: 1
 ```

-When the client using versions 5, the following subscriptions are available after connected.
+When the client uses version 5, the following subscriptions are available after connection.

 ```text
 topic: c/demo_client1